Barbosik/BinaryWriter-node.js/README.md

 # BinaryWriter-node.js

-Fast and easy tools for binary serialization for node.js
+Fast and easy tools for binary serialization in node.js

 ##Usage